fred-ai-security/ai-security-assurance-labs/static-analysis/clamav/clamav-scan-guide.md

 ## Importance of ClamAV in AI Model Security

+ClamAV is not used to assess model behavior, but to detect known malicious patterns embedded within model artifacts.

 Model files are not executable binaries, yet they may still contain:

 - Embedded malicious payloads